First War of the Guelderian Succession

 The First War of the Guelderian Succession was a battle for the throne of the Duchy of Guelders that raged between 1371 and 1379.

 The war originated when Duke Reginald III died without issue in 1371.
 His brother, Edward, who had been killed in the Battle of Baesweiler earlier that same year, also left no offspring.
 The claimants to the ducal throne were their half-sisters: Matilda, who was married to John II, Count of Blois, and Maria, wife of William II of Jülich and mother to William I of Guelders and Jülich, on whose behalf she claimed the throne of Guelders.

-14th-century Guelders was divided in two factions:
+14th-century Guelders were divided in two factions: